 This sport class includes swimmers with short stature, amputations of both arms or moderate co-ordination problems on one side of their body.

 S7 SB6 SM7

-This profile is designated for athletes with one leg and one arm amputation on opposite sides, double leg amputations or a paralysis of one arm and one leg on the same side.
+Athletes in the class have one leg and one arm amputation on opposite sides, double leg amputations or a paralysis of one arm and one leg on the same side.
 Moreover, swimmers with full control over arms and trunk and some leg function can compete in this class.